Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Home and road insights

-- At home this year, Pittsburgh is 5-2-1 overall and 3-5 against the spread.
+- At home this year, Pittsburgh is 3-5 against the spread and 5-2-1 overall.

-- At home, the Steelers are winless ATS (0-4) as 3-point underdogs or greater.

-- This year, Pittsburgh has hit the over in three of eight games at home.
+- Pittsburgh has gone over the total in three of eight games at home this year.

-- The average point total in Steelers home games this season is 42.3 points, 1.8 more than this outing's over/under (40.5).
+- The average point total in Steelers home games this season is 42.3 points, 1.3 more than this contest's over/under (41).

-- This season away from home, Cleveland is 4-3 against the spread and 2-5 overall.
+- On the road, Cleveland is 2-5 overall and 4-3 against the spread.

-- This season, in four of seven away games Cleveland has gone over the total.
+- Cleveland has gone over the total in four of seven road games this season.

 Powered by Data Skrive.